Changes to Statutory Accident Benefits Schedule and Catastrophic Injury

 Definition of Catastrophic Injury Impairment

 Many of the changes are in the area of Catastrophic Injuries.
 The most significant of the reductions in Accident Benefits are in the Medical and Rehabilitation and Attendant Care benefits for individuals with catastrophic and non-catastrophic injuries.

 There are also new measures used to assess whether or not someone is deemed “catastrophic”.

 1- Paraplegia or Tetraplegia

-The two scales or measures that are the primary source for the catastrophic determination for spinal cord injuries are the The ASIA -International Standards for Neurological Classification for Spinal Cord Injury as well as the SCIM Spinal Cord Independence Measure Version III The definition of “catastrophic impairment” has been revised to reflect current medical studies.
+The two scales or measures that are the primary source for the catastrophic determination of spinal cord injuries are The ASIA -International Standards for Neurological Classification for Spinal Cord Injury as well as the SCIM Spinal Cord Independence Measure Version III.
+The definition of “catastrophic impairment” has been revised to reflect current medical studies.

 2-Residual Neuro-Urological Impairment or Urological Impairment

 4-Traumatic Brain Injury

 When assessing whether or not a patient has sustained a catastrophic brain injury, the appropriate health professional must conduct, among other things, the following clinical interview: a Structured Interview for the Glasgow Outcome Scale.

 5-Traumatic Brain Injuries for a person under the age of 18 at the time of the accident